 You’ve decided to build your dream house, and you’re thinking of using solar radiation for your energy.
 That’s an excellent idea!
 Many environmentally-conscious homeowners choose solar because of their concern that burning fossil fuels is harming the planet.
-Others appreciate the financial advantages of solar power.
+Others appreciate the financial advantages of a solar house.

-Most modern solar energy technologies harness the heat generated from the sun to power residential heating and cooling systems.
-How the sun’s energy is collected and distributed defines whether you have an active or passive solar system.
+Most modern solar house technologies harness the heat generated from the sun to power residential heating and cooling systems.
+How you collect and distribute the sun’s energy defines whether you have an active or passive solar system.

 In an active solar system, solar panels or shingles capture the sun’s power and convert it into energy.
 Blowers, pumps and other types of equipment collect, store, and convert solar energy.
-After the energy is absorbed, it’s stored for later use.
+After you absorb the energy, you store it for later use.

 A passive system works differently.
 South-facing windows act as collectors to capture the sun’s energy.
 The energy collected is redistributed according to the law of thermodynamics, which states that heat moves from warm to cold areas and surfaces.
 The success of the passive solar system depends on proper orientation and the thermal mass of the structure’s exterior walls and their ability to store and redistribute heat.

-No matter which method you choose, there is one common denominator—your house must be properly insulated.
-While insulation is necessary for any building, it is critical for solar-powered homes—especially those employing passive systems—to be well insulated.
+No matter which method you choose, there is one common denominator—you must properly insulate your house.
+While insulation is necessary for any building, it is critical for a solar house—especially those employing passive systems—to be well insulated.
 Here’s why:

 Solar Insulation is Part of a Passive Solar Design

 High insulation levels are essential in a passive solar house.
 Without them, a home can lose up to sixty-percent of its heat energy.
-Insulation is designed into the building so that it can work together with thermal mass.
-As mentioned earlier, thermal mass is a strategically-located dense material designed to store and radiate heat.
+Expert design of insulation into the building allows it to work together with thermal mass.
+Thermal mass is a dense material that stores and radiates heat.

 The economical solution to a warmer house in the winter and a cooler house in the summer is to insulate it well while understanding how heat moves.
 Heat is always moving to reach equilibrium, which is why it travels from warm areas to colder areas within your house.